Disclaimer: I own nothing

 "Please, you say that like you're hideous.
 Sure, you're a bit plain, but if we go to my room, I have a book on cosmetic charms that-"

 "I'm going to stop you right there, you are not casting a single cosmetic charm on me after your last attempt."
 I deadpan, making her blush.

 "That was an accident and you know it."
 Keira sputters as I grin at her.

 "I had pink and green hair for two weeks.
 Two Weeks."
 I deadpan as she laughs nervously.
 "In the middle of the school year."
 I continue, making her rub the back of her neck with a sheepish smile.

-Our home is so heavily warded that the Ministry can't detect underaged magic being cast on the grounds, something me and my sisters have abused heavily, it's great for practising and convenience, but it has had some... consequences.
+Our home is so heavily warded that the Ministry can't detect underaged magic being cast on the grounds, something my sister's and I have abused heavily.
+It's great for practising and convenience, but it has also come with some unfortunate consequences.

 "Fine, fine... but next year, you are going to make some friends... you can either do it your way... or mine." she says menacingly, giggling as I sigh.
 "We both know I'm not going to give up."

 "I'll take your advice into consideration."
 I say making her roll her eyes.
 "Besides, I think the option of getting a girlfriend is going to be taken from me soon."

 "Please, you don't actually believe that, right?
 There's no way mother is actually going to set up a betrothal contract, they're so old fashioned and mother wouldn't do that to you."
 Keira promises.
 "Besides, don't change the subject.
 We were talking about your lack of friends."